agourlay/post-on-my-fridge/Readme.md

 The client side uses a lot of javascript to build all the  interactions.
 (Jquery / Jquery UI).

-All the content is built dynamically on the client from a JSON object requested every 2 minutes from the server.
+All the content is built dynamically on the client from a JSON object requested every 10 seconds from the server.

 ## Donation